owebeeone/sdax/SDAX_DAG_MODE.md

 ## Overview

+### Wave model (current analyzer implementation)

+The current `TaskAnalyzer` builds pre/post execution graphs as an ordered list of waves.
+Important clarifications for the present implementation:

+- A "wave" is a scheduling unit.
+The analyzer now groups tasks that share identical effective dependencies into the same wave by default (e.g., multiple roots with no deps share a wave).
+Parallelism is unchanged; grouping only affects graph shape.
+- Tasks without a given phase function (e.g., no `pre_execute`) do not form barriers for that phase and are treated as pass-through nodes when computing effective dependencies.
+- Grouping multiple tasks with identical effective dependencies into the same wave is a valid optimization, but is not performed by default in the analyzer.
+The tests rely on the non-coalesced representation (one task per wave) while still permitting parallel execution across waves.
+- For node semantics today, a "node" for the pre-execute graph is any task without `pre_execute`.
+In practice (due to `AsyncTask` validation), such a node may still define `execute` only; it still does not create a pre-execute barrier.

+The runtime engine can execute multiple independent waves concurrently and runs all tasks within a wave in parallel as well.
+Whether tasks are coalesced into the same wave or kept separate does not change correctness or achievable parallelism; it only changes the shape of the analysis graph.

+- Each task appears in exactly one wave.
+- A wave acts as a barrier over its `depends_on` waves: it can start only after all those predecessor waves complete.
+Multiple waves can depend on the same predecessor set and become ready concurrently.

 This document specifies a dependency-graph-based variant of sdax that allows tasks to declare explicit dependencies on other tasks by name, rather than being organized into integer levels.

 **Current sdax (level-based):**